Breast health

 You can qualify to earn rewards by enrolling in Go365 for Humana Healthy Horizons and then completing one or more healthy activities, such as having a breast cancer screening.

-Learn more about how to qualify for and redeem rewards.
+Learn more about how to qualify for and redeem rewards .

 1. “What is Breast Cancer Screening?”
-Centers for Disease Control and Prevention, last accessed November 15, 2024, https://www.cdc.gov/breast-cancer/screening/?CDC_AAref_Val=https://www.cdc.gov/cancer/breast/basic_info/screening.htm.
+Centers for Disease Control and Prevention, last accessed November 15, 2024, https://www.cdc.gov/breast-cancer/screening/?CDC_AAref_Val=https://www.cdc.gov/cancer/breast/basic_info/screening.htm opens in new window .

-3. “Getting a Mammogram,” The Susan G. Komen organization, last accessed November 15, 2024, https://ww5.komen.org/BreastCancer/Getting-a-Mammogram.html, opens new window.
+3. “Getting a Mammogram,” The Susan G. Komen organization, last accessed November 15, 2024, https://www.komen.org/breast-cancer/screening/mammography/getting-a-mammogram/ opens in new window .

 Looking for help?